lranaldii/CrossAlpaca/README.md

   <img src="https://github.com/lranaldii/CrossAlpaca/blob/main/logo.png">
 </p>

-This repository is in the making, the final version will be uploaded soon.
+This repository contains the benchmarks used in [Empowering Cross-lingual Abilities of Instruction-tuned Large Language Models by Translation-following demonstrations](https://arxiv.org/abs/2306.04757).

+The code for the evaluation is under review and will be made public soon.